 5. Track Your Progress

 The burden in both the marketing and development divisions grows as you get closer to releasing the product.
 It is a critical moment for final preparations.
-If you have a lot of duties, it’s easy to get distracted unless you already have a solid plan in hand.
+If you have a lot of duties, it’s easy to get distracted unless you already have a solid plan.

 Adopting a marketing strategy early on ensures that your priorities do not move.
 Regardless of how problematic the situation is, you may find a way.
-It also serves as guidance for the team, allowing them to avoid consulting management on every aspect and instead rely on the plan.
+It also guides the team, allowing them to avoid consulting management on every aspect and instead rely on the plan.